OpenSDN-io/docs/tungsten-fabric-cloud-native-user-guide/how-to-install-opensdn-openshift46.rst

    user <https://docs.openshift.com/container-platform/4.5/authentication/remove-kubeadmin.html>`__
    document from Red Hat OpenShift.

-How to Install Earlier Releases of Tungsten Fabric and Red Hat OpenShift
+How to Install Earlier Releases of OpenSDN and Red Hat OpenShift
 ----------------------------------------------------------------------------

-If you have a need to install Tungsten Fabric with earlier versions of Red Hat Openshift, earlier versions of Tungsten Fabric are also supported with Red Hat Openshift versions 4.5, 4.4, and 3.11.
+If you have a need to install OpenSDN with earlier versions of Red Hat Openshift, earlier versions of OpenSDN are also supported with Red Hat Openshift versions 4.5, 4.4, and 3.11.